dylanmikesell/NoiseXcor/examples/Example_SAC/README.md

 You can give the input directory and the code will plot that station pair.
 Here we plot the correlations between station CRIZ and station TENZ.

-### Extending to different formats

-The data formats follow the MSNoise format.

-	data_structure['SDS']  = "YEAR/NET/STA/CHAN.TYPE/NET.STA.LOC.CHAN.TYPE.YEAR.DAY"
-	data_structure['BUD']  = "NET/STA/STA.NET.LOC.CHAN.YEAR.DAY"
-	data_structure['IDDS'] = "YEAR/NET/STA/CHAN.TYPE/DAY/NET.STA.LOC.CHAN.TYPE.YEAR.DAY.HOUR"
-	data_structure['PDF']  = "YEAR/STA/CHAN.TYPE/NET.STA.LOC.CHAN.TYPE.YEAR.DAY"

-A user can alter src/initializeTable.m to incorporate new data formats.
-We have not yet had data in a format other than BUD, so we have not implemented anything else.
-If someone wants to share other formats, we would be happy to implement them.